firebovine/Servo8Bit/Readme.txt

 Version History
 ---------------
-0.7 - forked to work with 16.5mhz clock and such
+0.8 - forked to add support for turning servo power on/off via npn transistor 0.7 - forked to work with 16.5mhz clock and such
 0.6 	-Added ability to easily select if this driver should use timer0 or
 	  timer1.